 She says mindfulness is simply about “being present” wherever you are, whether you are sitting at your desk working, or driving in the traffic.
-Morrissey suggests using a simple breathing technique to centre yourself – this can be done in at your desk.
+Morrissey suggests using a simple breathing technique to centre yourself – this can be done in the office, or at your desk.

 WDBIH Board Member, Joy-Marie Lawrence agrees and believes that the simple act of conscious breathing does wonders not only for her headspace, but for her physical body too.